My Dog Ate Keppra What Should I Do?

 Keppra is safe for use in both humans and dogs, but the dosage will be smaller for dogs.

 In dogs, this medication is given about every 8 hours, though there is an extended-release tablet, as well.
-The drug begins to work in 1-2 hours.

 But what happens if your dog eats your medication?
 Can he overdose on his own medication?

 Keppra & Dogs